Mazhar004/python-data-visualization/Count Number Occurence/README.md

 ## Program ##

-* This function count the number of occurence of prime number "prime" in a given range "start" to "end"
+* This function count the number of occurence of prime number "prime" in a given range "start" to "end":

   ```
   start = Starting Value